zorua98741/PS3-rebug-CFW-links/README.md

 ## Disclaimer
-I am in no way responsible for the use of these links/files, you are expected to know how to verify that the file has been downloaded correctly, and are aware of the potential dangers that may arise by the use of these provided links.
+I am in no way responsible for the use of these links/files, you are expected to know how to verify that the file has been downloaded correctly, as well as how to verify that your PS3 console is compatible with the firmware you download, and are aware of the potential dangers that may arise by the use of these provided links. <br>

+hyperlinks have been used to shorten row width in the table for readability purposes, if you wish to view the entire link before downloading, right click the link and use your browsers variation of "copy link address" and paste it somewhere you can view it.

 ## What is this?
 rebug.me has been down for a while, but luckily the internet archive hosts a fair few of the firmwares,